 A large number of lawsuits were filed against numerous gas market participants in a number of federal and western state courts in connection with the operation of the natural gas markets in 2000-2002.
-CenterPoint Energy's former affiliate, RRI, was a participant in gas trading in the California and Western markets.
-These lawsuits, many of which were filed as class actions, alleged violations of state and federal antitrust laws.
-Plaintiffs in these lawsuits sought a variety of forms of relief, including, among others, recovery of compensatory damages (in some cases in excess of \$1 billion), a trebling of compensatory damages, full consideration damages and attorneys' fees.
-CenterPoint Energy and/or Reliant Energy were named in approximately 30 of these lawsuits, which were instituted between 2003 and 2009.
 CenterPoint Energy and its affiliates have since been released or dismissed from all but one such case.
 CenterPoint Energy Services, Inc. (CES), a subsidiary of CERC Corp., is a defendant in a case now pending in federal court in Nevada alleging a conspiracy to inflate Wisconsin natural gas prices in 2000-2002.
 In July 2011, the court issued an order dismissing the plaintiffs' claims against other defendants in the case, each of whom had demonstrated Federal Energy Regulatory Commission jurisdictional sales for resale during the relevant period, based on federal preemption.
 The plaintiffs appealed this ruling to the United States Court of Appeals for the Ninth Circuit, which reversed the trial court's dismissal of the plaintiffs' claims.
-In August 2013, the other defendants filed a petition for review with the U.S. Supreme Court.
+In August 2013, the other defendants filed a petition for review with the U.S. Supreme Court, which the court granted on June 30, 2014.
 CenterPoint Energy believes that CES is not a proper defendant in this case and will continue to pursue a dismissal.
 CERC does not expect the ultimate outcome of this matter to have a material impact on its financial condition, results of operations or cash flows.